 Did you know that learning by doing is the most effective learning method?
-Practice Turkish a little bit every day and you’ll speak like a native forever!
-Start right now with these top 10 most common Turkish words and phrases pronounced by native Turkish speakers.
+Practice Turkish a little bit every day and you’ll speak fluently forever!
+Start right now with these top 10 most common Turkish words and phrases pronounced by fluent Turkish speakers.

 First impressions matter.
 Don’t let anyone tell you otherwise.
 Learning as little as “hello” in Turkish can work wonders in your interactions with the natives.
 So here’s exactly how to pronounce it: